Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

 The description adds valuable behavioral context beyond what annotations provide.
-While annotations indicate this is a read-only, non-destructive, idempotent operation, the description explains what the tool actually does with the data: normalizes to yearly amounts, calculates percentage of income consumed, and identifies savings potential.
-This gives the agent a clear understanding of the transformation logic.
+While annotations indicate this is a read-only, non-destructive, idempotent operation with closed-world data, the description explains what the tool actually does: normalizes costs to yearly amounts, calculates income percentages, and identifies savings potential.
+This gives the agent important context about the tool's analytical behavior.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.